RPG-29

-The RPG-29 "Vampir" is a Soviet reusable rocket-propelled grenade (RPG) launcher.
-Adopted by the Soviet Army in 1989, it was the last RPG to be adopted by the Soviet military before the fall of the Soviet Union in 1991.
+The RPG-29 "Vampir" (РПГ-29 «Вампир»; GRAU index: TKB-0175; ТКБ-0175) is a Soviet rocket-propelled grenade (RPG) launcher.
+Adopted by the Soviet Army in 1989, it was the last RPG to be adopted by the Soviet Armed Forces before the fall of the Soviet Union in 1991.

 The RPG-29 has since been supplemented by other rocket-propelled systems, such as the RPG-30 and RPG-32.

 Description

 The RPG-29 is a shoulder-fired, unguided, tube-style, breech-loading anti-tank rocket system with an effective range of 500 m.
 The light weapon is designed to be carried and used by one soldier.
 Atop the launch tube is a 2.7× 1P38 optical sight.

 When launched, the missile deploys eight fins as the rocket leaves the launcher, stabilizing the rocket during flight, up to an effective range of 500 m.